-This example creates a snapshot of the AdventureWorks2012 database on the NOJRO\SQL2014 instance and stores it as E:\Snapshots\NOJRO@SQL2014_AdventureWorks2014_2015-06-16.axsnp file.
+This example creates a snapshot of the AdventureWorks2018 database on the SQLSERVER2019 instance and stores it as E:\Snapshots\AdventureWorks2018_2019-01-16.axsnp file.
 To avoid conflict, the snapshot name is unique and contains the creation date

-Specify the task name and description on the General tab
+Specify the task name and description under the General tab:

-Set the time the snapshot will be created on the Triggers tab.
-Set the task’s occurrence to Daily
+Switch to the Triggers tab and click the New button to initiate the New Trigger dialog.
+Set the time the snapshot will be created and the task’s occurrence to Daily:

-In the Actions tab create a new action, and browse for the Snapshot.bat file
+Switch to the Actions tab and click the New button to create a new action, and browse for the Snapshot.bat file:

-Now, if any old version of any database or object is needed, just open the snapshot created on a specific date using ApexSQL Diff and easily synchronize your live database with it
+Now, if any old version of any database or object is needed, just open the snapshot created on a specific date using ApexSQL Diff and easily synchronize a live database with it: